SoftwareQuTech/qoala-mlir/docs/architecture/irs.md

 ## LIR — `qoalahost` + `netqasm` + `qremote`

-The MIR→LIR lowering (`lower-qoala-mir-to-lir`, which itself sequences `functionize` then `lower-qmem-to-lower-dialects`) splits the single mixed function into:

-- A `qoalahost.main_func` made of blocks.
-Each block carries a `qoalahost.blk_meta` annotation that records its block id, predecessors, dependencies, and (optionally) deadlines.
-Classical and communication operations live directly in these blocks.
-- One or more `netqasm.local_routine` and `netqasm.request_routine` operations containing the quantum work, called from the host body via `qoalahost.call`.
-- `qremote.remote @<name>` symbols at module scope for every remote node referenced by `qoalahost.send_*`, `qoalahost.recv_*`, `netqasm.eprs`, etc.
+The MIR→LIR lowering (`lower-qoala-mir-to-lir`, which itself sequences `functionize`, the dialect mapping, and the precedence-annotation pass) splits the single mixed function into three layers that mirror the iQoala executable.
+The classical host body lives in a `qoalahost.main_func`, structured as a chain of MLIR basic blocks.
+Each block carries a `qoalahost.blk_meta` annotation that records its block ID, control-flow predecessors, data and side-effect dependencies, the immediately preceding communication or request-routine block (if any), and the deadlines computed during reordering.
+Classical computation, classical sends, classical receives, and calls into quantum routines live directly inside these blocks.
+The quantum routines themselves are extracted into one or more `netqasm.local_routine` and `netqasm.request_routine` operations, each called from the host body via `qoalahost.call`.
+Finally, every remote node referenced by `qoalahost.send_*`, `qoalahost.recv_*`, `netqasm.eprs`, or similar is declared once at module scope as a `qremote.remote @<name>` symbol.

 ```mlir
 qremote.remote @Bob